 All submitted applications and fees are non-refundable and non-transferable.

-We are aware of the shortage of early care and education spaces in the community and of the frequent long wait periods to gain access
+Due to the shortage of early care and education spaces in the community and of the frequent long wait periods to gain access

 Yes.
 Priority enrollment consideration is given to: